 Stage 3 – Sewing the fronts to the backs

 Then get the front bottom piece and place face down onto the back pieces, matching the corners.
 Then do the same for the front top piece by matching the top part of the peg bag.
+This pieces you will see the back of the fabric as shown in the photo above.

 Sew a 1cm seam allowance the whole way around, apart from the top centre gap.